Klaipėda: Duchy of Prussia

 Against the wishes of its governor and commander, Eric of Brunswick-Wolfenbüttel, Memel adopted Lutheranism after the conversion of Grand Master Albert of Prussia and the creation of the Duchy of Prussia as a fief of the Crown of the Kingdom of Poland in 1525, soon part of the Polish–Lithuanian Commonwealth.
+Since then, Klaipėda has become the county centre within the Duchy of Prussia.
 It was the onset of a long period of prosperity for the city and port.
-It served as a port for neighbouring Lithuania, benefiting from its location near the mouth of the Neman, with wheat as a profitable export.
+Klaipėda served as a port for neighbouring Lithuania, benefiting from its location near the mouth of the Neman, with wheat as a profitable export.
 The Duchy of Prussia was inherited by a relative, John Sigismund, the Hohenzollern prince-electors of the Margraviate of Brandenburg in 1618.
 Brandenburg-Prussia began active participation in regional policy, which affected the development of Memel.
 From 1629 to 1635, the town was occupied by Sweden over several periods during the Polish-Swedish War of 1626–1629.

 After the Treaty of Königsberg in 1656 during the Northern Wars, Elector Frederick William opened Memel's harbor to Sweden, with whom the harbor's revenue was divided.
 Sovereignty of the margraves of Brandenburg over the region was affirmed in the Treaty of Oliva in 1660.

-The construction of a defence system around the entire town, initiated in 1627, noticeably changed its status and prospects.
-In November 1678 a small Swedish army invaded Prussian territory, but was unable to capture the fortress of Memel.
+The construction of a fortified defence system around the entire town, initiated in 1627, noticeably changed its status and prospects.
+In November 1678 a small Swedish army invaded the Prussian territory, but was unable to capture the fortress of Memel.